varmd/wayward/README.md

 ## Keyboard shortcuts

 * `Super + a` - See list of open applications.
 Use cursor or mouse to select.
 Press q to close an open app, right click to close an open app
+* `Super + z` - See list of open applications except minimized applications.
 * `Super + e` - Open app panel.
 Use mouse or Tab, cursor keys <- -> to navigate
 * `Volume mute` - Mute volume
 * `Volume up` - Volume up